 Quartz also has good optical transmission, which refers to its excellent UV transparency, and this is an important factor in the application of semiconductors.

 4. High stability

 In the practical perspective, when under high temperature and chemical disturbance, quartz still remains stable condition.
-It is the high stability that makes quartz the ideal materials for semiconductors as they are sliced into wafers.
+It is the high stability that makes quartz the ideal material for semiconductors as they are sliced into wafers.

 Fused quartz and fused silica are two substances made with different principles but have similar properties and relevant applications.
 The former is a naturally occurring substance, while the latter is a synthetic material instead.
-Despite of the different forming processes, they have similar properties such as the abilities to withstand high temperature, corrosion, or chemical effects.
+Despite the different forming processes, they have similar properties such as the ability to withstand high temperature, corrosion, or chemical effects.

-In addition to the varied forming principles, there is another difference between the fused quartz and fused silica.
+In addition to the varied forming principles, there is another difference between fused quartz and fused silica.
 The foundation of non-crystalline glass makes the latter better in the transmission of UV spectrum than the former.
 Besides, considering the composition of the substances, the fused silica has higher OH content than the fused quartz as well.